 WordPress core has this solution solved in a very nice way, using a couple of solutions:

 Whenever WordPress outputs a URL, it’s always a full, absolute URL.
 For the domain name part of that it uses the domain you set in the General settings.
 This is the type of solution everyone should use: the domain name should be in a configuration file, this would allow you to still easily migrate between development environment and live environment by just using different configuration files.

 Whenever WordPress detects that you are on a specific article but are not using the proper “canonical” URL, it’ll try to 301 redirect you to the correct version.
 For the cases when it doesn’t detect this (it for instance ignores query parameters added to the URL), there is:

 The canonical link URL element

 When you’re on a single post or page, WordPress puts out a canonical link element, based on what the URL of the current article should be, irregardless of what’s in your browsers location bar.
-My WordPress SEO plugin extends this functionality to display canonical link elements just about everywhere within WordPress, and you should do this in your CMS too.
+Our WordPress SEO plugin extends this functionality to display canonical link elements just about everywhere within WordPress, and you should do this in your CMS too.

 Twitter’s issue could be rather easily resolved, as we’ve discussed, by using proper absolute URLs everywhere in their code.
 There are no real good arguments against not doing that.
 While Twitter is not a direct e-commerce site and might not have the biggest of issues with losing a bit of traffic, I’ve had issues with relative URLs and relative canonicals at clients that have cost those clients upwards of a hundred thousand euro’s.
 The very small gain in web development time, if any, is never, ever, worth that.